Which surgery for laryngeal cancer?

 Endoscopic resection can be used for both early stage cancer of the larynx and locally advanced cancer of the larynx.
 For some early stage tumours you may have the surgery as a day patient.
 For larger more advanced tumours you may need to stay in hospital for up to 4 or 5 days.

 The type of laser used most frequently is the carbon dioxide (CO2) laser.
 If you have a problem such as neck stiffness, treatment through a rigid endoscope may not be suitable for you.
-A new type of CO2 laser can be passed through a flexible tube but this is not yet widely available.

 We have information about having laser surgery for larynx cancer.